CartoDB/cartoframes/docs/developer-center/new-guides/quickstart.md

 Great!
-Let's see the result in a map:
+Let's see the result on a map:

 ```python